The Most Expensive Car Parts to Replace: What You Need to Know

 2. Hybrid or Electric Vehicle Battery

-Hybrid and electric vehicle batteries are designed to last many years, but when they fail, replacement is expensive due to specialized materials and technology.
+Hybrid and electric vehicle batteries are designed to last many years.
+However, when they fail, replacement is expensive due to specialized materials and technology.

 1. Engine